WonJayne/mc_dagprop/README.md

 Each ``ScheduledEvent`` may specify ``bounds=(lower, upper)`` to clip the resulting distribution.
 The ``run()`` method returns a sequence of ``SimulatedEvent`` objects which hold the resulting PMF and the under- and overflow mass for that event.
+Events without predecessors are deterministic and their PMFs collapse to a single value at the earliest bound.
 By default the step size is ``1.0`` second and typical delay deviations range roughly from ``-180`` s up to ``+1800`` s.